HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 <img src='images/subscription18.jpg'/>

 **template:** data structure that should be used when submitting a POST or PUT payload.
 Note: fields not used do not have to be submitted.

 <img src='images/subscription19.jpg'/>

-**field_options:** lists available options for data fields
+**field_options:** defines available options for data fields

 <img src='images/subscription20.jpg'/>